Jefersonpontes13/JSEE/THIRDPARTYLICENSEREADME.txt

 is included with JRE 7, JDK 7, and OpenJDK 7.

-You are receiving a copy of the Elliptic Curve Cryptography library in source form with the JDK 7 source distribution and object code in the JRE 7 & JDK 7 runtime.
+You are receiving a copy of the Elliptic Curve Cryptography library in source form with the JDK 7 and OpenJDK7 source distributions, and as object code in the JRE 7 & JDK 7 runtimes.

-The terms of the Oracle license do NOT apply to the Elliptic Curve Cryptography library program; it is licensed under the following license, separately from the Oracle programs you receive.
-If you do not wish to install this program, you may delete the library named libsunec.so (on Solaris and Linux systems) or sunec.dll (on Windows systems) from the JRE bin directory reserved for native libraries.
+In the case of the JRE 7 & JDK 7 runtimes, the terms of the Oracle license do NOT apply to the Elliptic Curve Cryptography library; it is licensed under the following license, separately from Oracle's JDK & JRE.
+If you do not wish to install the Elliptic Curve Cryptography library, you may delete the library named libsunec.so (on Solaris and Linux systems) or sunec.dll (on Windows systems) from the JRE bin directory reserved for native libraries.

 --- begin of LICENSE ---